Ford Model A (1927–1932)

-The Ford Model A (also colloquially called the A-Model Ford or the A, and A-bone among hot rodders and customizers)is the Ford Motor Company's second market success, replacing the venerable Model T which had been produced for 18 years.
+The Ford Model A (also colloquially called the A-Model Ford or the A, and A-bone among hot rodders and customizers) is a car that was produced by the Ford Motor Company as a replacement for the Model T which had been produced for 18 years.
 It was first produced on October 20, 1927, but not introduced until December 2.
 This new Model A (a previous model had used the name in 1903–04) was designated a 1928 model and was available in four standard colors.

-By February 4, 1929, one million Model A's had been sold, and by July 24, two million.
+By February 4, 1929, one million Model As had been sold, and by July 24, two million.
 The range of body styles ran from the Tudor at US$500 (in grey, green, or black) ($ in dollars) to the town car with a dual cowl at US$1,200 ($ in dollars).
 In March 1930, Model A sales hit three million, and there were nine body styles available.

 Model A production ended in March 1932, after 4,858,644 had been made in all body styles.
 Its successor was the Model B, which featured an updated inline four-cylinder engine, as well as the Model 18, which introduced Ford's new flathead (sidevalve) V8 engine.

 Features

 Prices for the Model A ranged from US$385 for a roadster to US$1,400 for the town car.
 The engine was a water-cooled L-head inline four with a displacement of 201 CID.
 This engine provided 40 hp.Top speed was around 65 mph.
 The Model A had a 103.5 in wheelbase with a final drive ratio of 3.77:1.
-The transmission was a conventional unsynchronized three-speed sliding-gear manual with a single speed reverse.
+The transmission was a conventional unsynchronized three-speed sliding-gear manual with a single-speed reverse.
 The Model A had four-wheel mechanical drum brakes.